lgdd/lfr-cli/docs/configuration.md

 follow = false

 [module]
-package = 'org.acme' # package name used for your workspace and as default base for your moduels
+package = 'org.acme' # package name used for your workspace and as default base for your modules

 [output]
 accessible = false # make command line prompts accessible